-Is your dog afraid of the doctor?
-Fear of going to see the veterinarian is one of the most common phobias in dogs.
-Even the most happy-go-lucky canine may cower and tuck his tail as you try to coax him through the door of your veterinarian's office.
+Fear of going to see the vet is one of the most common phobias in dogs.
+Even the most happy-go-lucky canine may cower and tuck its tail as you try to coax it through the door of your veterinarian's office.

 The most common reason that dogs develop a fear of going to the veterinarian is that it feels traumatic to them.
 Think about a typical visit to the vet's office with your dog.
-As soon as you walk through the door, your dog is bombarded with strange smells and sounds.
+As soon as you walk through the door, your dog is bombarded by strange smells and sounds.
 Chances are you'll run into other animals while you're there, which is sure to raise your dog's anxiety level as well.

-The good news is that a fear of the veterinarian can be fairly easy to conquer if you're willing to put in the necessary time and effort.
+The good news is that your dog's fear of the veterinarian is fairly easy to conquer if you're willing to put in the necessary time and effort.
 Even if the fear isn't completely eradicated, it's possible to ease a lot of your dog's anxiety.
-In time, you may even be able to get your dog to love the vet.
-The following tips can help make your dog's next annual check-up a lot easier on both of you:
+Eventually, you may even be able to get your dog to love the vet.

-Part of what makes visits to the veterinarian so scary is that your dog isn't used to being handled the way he is during an exam.
+Part of what makes visits to the veterinarian so scary is that your dog isn't used to the handling it receives during an exam.
 You can get your dog used to this type of handling by practicing at home.
-Spend some time each day checking your dog's ears, restraining him, looking at his teeth, and holding his paws.
-Be gentle, and make sure your dog gets lots of praise and some treats during the practice exams.
+Spend some time each day checking its ears, restraining it, looking at its teeth, and holding its paws.
+Be gentle and make sure your dog gets lots of praise and some treats during the practice exams.

-- Make regular social visits to the veterinarian's office.
-Often the only time dogs see the vet is when they are sick or when it's time for an annual exam.
+The only time some dogs see the vet is when they're sick or it's time for their annual exam.
 Try to make arrangements with your veterinarian's office to stop by several times for nothing more than a social call.
-Ask the receptionist to give your dog a few treats and some friendly petting, and soon your dog may look forward to visiting the veterinarian.
+Ask the receptionist to give your dog a few treats and some friendly petting, and soon your dog may look forward to visiting the vet.

-- Don't force your dog.
-Gently practice going into the vet's office during social visits rather than waiting for a scheduled visit.
-Let your dog gradually become comfortable with going into the office.
-Rather than dragging or carrying your dog into the office, give your dog time to get comfortable on his own.
-Reward him with lots of treats and praise as he gets closer to going through the door.
+Gently practice going into the vet's office during social visits and don't force your dog.
+Let it take its time getting comfortable with the idea, rather than dragging or carrying it in.
+Reward your dog with lots of treats and praise as it edges closer to going through the door.

-Although many consider it a last resort, some dogs are so fearful of the vet that medication is the only option.
-Your vet may be able to prescribe an anti-anxiety drug that you give at home before visits to the office.
+Although many people consider it a last resort, some dogs are so fearful of the vet that medication is the only option.
+Your vet may be able to prescribe an anti-anxiety drug that you give your dog at home before visits to the office.

 You can also use this as a tool to practice social visits and handling.
-It's important to understand that a dog is incapable of learning new things when he is in a state of high anxiety.
-Medication can help bring the fear and anxiety down to a level where the dog can respond to training and socialization, and may not be needed permanently.
+It's important to understand that a dog is incapable of learning new things when it's in a state of high anxiety.
+Medication can help bring the fear and anxiety down to a level where the dog can respond to training and socialization and may not be needed permanently.

 Use a Muzzle

-If your dog's fear is so strong that it results in aggression, you may want to consider using a muzzle during trips to the veterinarian to prevent a dog bite.
+If your dog's fear is so strong that it results in aggression, you may want to consider using a muzzle during trips to the vet to prevent a dog bite.

-Get your pet used to the muzzle slowly at home, before a scheduled visit to your vet.
-Have the dog wear it regularly at home with lots of praise.
-If you wait until you are about to leave for the vet's office before introducing your dog to the muzzle, it may quickly associate the muzzle with the veterinarian, and develop a fear of the muzzle.
+Get your dog used to the muzzle slowly at home by having it wear the muzzle regularly and being lavish with praise.
+If you wait until you're about to leave for an appointment before introducing your dog to the muzzle, it may quickly associate the muzzle with the vet and develop a fear of the muzzle.
 Make the experience as positive as possible.

 Find a Vet Who Makes House Calls

-There are more and more veterinarians who are willing to come to your home for routine exams and vaccinations.
-You may be able to ease your dog's fears by having him comfortable in his own home during examinations.
+More and more veterinarians are willing to come to your home for routine exams and vaccinations.
+You may be able to ease your dog's fears by making it comfortable in its own home during examinations.
 Search for mobile vets with good reviews that are in your area.